Our World is changing

 ...In my nine years of serving as Leelanau County Commissioner, I believe that our board’s decision to contract with DCS Technology Design to manage our current broadband project has been the single best contract decision of my tenure...

-Ty Wessell, Leelanau County Commissioner, District 4, Chairman
+Ty Wessell, Leelanau County Commissioner, District 4, Past Chairman

 The Maps